Idea

 • Adults learning a trade who might take a course or go through in-person training.

-• Adults learning to navigate something complex in their life such as retirement, choosing healthcare, etc.
+• Adults learning to navigate something complex in their life, such as retirement, choosing healthcare, etc.

 Instructional designers create the content that teachers use to teach in schools.
-In the workplace, instructional designers create the content that trainers use to train employees.
+In the workplace, instructional designers create the content trainers use to train employees.

 But everyone creates instruction, right?
 Isn’t YouTube and TikTok full of it?